 - No showings

-- No home repairs required
+- No home repairs required to be corrected

-- Cash Buyer- no financing contingencies
+- Cash Buyer- no financing, appraisal contingencies

-- Convenient closing date that works best for you
+- Convenient closing date on your timeframe

 - Computer generated valuation